 Sunny and Karen, who run the NGO are warm-hearted, generous people who are working to keep needs met.
-The work focuses on everything from refurbishing schools (supporting the future of over 170 children), to outreach programmes (supporting over 20 HIV-infected children with foster care, food, medicine, education, transport and emotional support for HIV-infected children in Phnom Penh.
+The work focuses on everything from refurbishing schools (supporting the future of over 170 children), to outreach programmes that provide foster care, food, medicine, education, transport and emotional support for HIV-infected children in Phnom Penh.
 The actions at Kais are driven by necessity.

 On site at Kais Village, there are a few nannies, a cook and a guard (a lovely husband and wife duo, Mr. Liang and Kun Thea).
-When I was there last, the only person I could properly communicate with in English was a 14 year old girl who you’ll often find doubling as a chef/doctor-in-training, Hary.
+When I was there last, the only person I could properly communicate with in English was one of the kids: a 14 year old girl who you’ll often find doubling as a chef/doctor-in-training.
 You can find out more about what KaisKids does here.

 The thought process:

 With the recent controversy debating the benefit of orphanages, it’s always worth doing your research properly.
 Whilst I will openly listen to the argument that ‘privileged’ people flying into less economically developed communities can be counterproductive, it all comes down to one question: how can we help?
 All we have to do is ask and listen.
 Because no amount of research will tell you what it feels like to say goodbye to a 12 year old boy who you heard say his first word at age 3.
 But feeling invested and connected doesn’t necessarily enable the most benefitial model.
 If we pause to consider where resources are most needed, we can make sure our time and funds are invested in a way that is sustainable and measurable.